Dream Meaning

 - What does it mean to dream of a lion?

 - Jung: sovereignty, royal-self-integration.
 Daniel 6 Biblical precedent.
-Mesopotamian Dream-Book royal-portent imagery.
-See our lion spirit-animal page.
+Mesopotamian Dream-Book (Oppenheim 1956): lion-dreams as royal-portent imagery for kings.

 Sources